 - Summary

-Step 4: For users new to the Housing Resource Specialist (HRS) role and need CE 1474 access:
+This step is for users new to the Housing Resource Specialist (HRS) role and need CE 1474 access.
+Existing HRS will skip this step.

 - Complete the Housing System Navigation Training course on the Learning Management System (LMS).